Third Party (ICBC/WorkSafe/Court) Psychological Assessments

 What is a psychologist’s file review?

 File reviews are often requested by a third party, for example WorkSafeBC or ICBC, to inform decision making.
-File reviews are limited to existing file information and are intended to assist non-psychologists with the interpretation of other professionals’ reports and to inform decisions such as types and lengths of treatment that might be suitable given the information in the file.
-They are not assessments of an individual, they do not result in a professional opinion about a person, and there is typically no professional relationship between the psychologist and the individual.
+File reviews are limited to existing file information and are intended to inform decisions such as types and lengths of treatment that might be suitable based on the information in the file.
+They are not assessments of an individual, and there is typically no professional relationship between the psychologist and the individual.
+While the information may relate to the individual, the professional relationship is between the psychologist and the requesting organization.

 What if I disagree with a third party psychological assessment or file review?